rockettheme/docs/Docs/joomla/extensions/rokbox/editor_button.md

     3. This **item** has no _title_, the position is invalid.
 [50%,50%]
     4. **Invalid Position** This item has an invalid position [90%, 90%]

-The Editor Button popup is meant to be as user-friendly as possible and as can be noticed from the screenshot above, it is very self explainatory.
+The Editor Button popup is meant to be as user-friendly as possible and as can be noticed from the screenshot above, it is very self explanatory.

-This is a normal DL DT

-:    This is a DL DD

-:    And another one

 Link
 ----